-Following months of intense protests, Sudan's journey to democratic rule has been fragile since the April 2019 military ouster of the long-time ruler Omar al-
+Sudan's journey to democratic rule has been fragile since the April 2019.

-Bashir.
 A power-sharing agreement was established to form a government involving the military, civilian representatives, and protest groups.
-However, a second military coup on October 25, 2021, reignited the ongoing political crisis, and the situation remains fragile.
+However, a second military coup on October 25, 2021, reignited the ongoing political crisis.